vera-rykalina/rki_subtyping/Documentation/subtyping_pipeline_guide.md

 - Be sure you are connected to the Internet

 - You can always delete the whole `Results` folder or individual subfolder/subfolders within `Results` and repeat the commnand with `-resume`.

+---
+## Pipeline Updates
+- Created: September 2022
+- Updated: January 2023
+A parameter **--noenv** has been added; should be used for the cases when ENV fragment is not sequenced.
+This info is reflected in the final report table.